-Whether you are undertaking basic obedience training, advanced training or specialized training with your dog, the best dog training books are a must-have resource.
-The following books are well-regarded in the dog training community and come from only the most experienced trainers.
+Whether you are undertaking basic obedience training, advanced dog training or specialized training all by yourself, some of the best dog training books are a must-have resource.
+These books are well-regarded in the dog training community and come from only the most experienced trainers.

 The below list of 25 best books on how to train dogs should get you started on your journey to successful canine obedience training whether you're a newbie or an experience dog owner or trainer.
 However, I always recommend that you still consult a professional dog trainer if you're not comfortable, or notice any signs of aggression in your dog.

 Written by the Monks of New Skete, who have decades of experience in training dogs as well as breeding and raising German Shepherds, this is one of the best dog training books for any owner of a new puppy.

 The newest edition of this book includes everything you need to know to train a well-behaved pup from basic commands to health, to the impact of urban life on your dog’s development.

 2. Team Dog: How to Train Your Dog — the Navy SEAL Way

 Released in early 2015, this New York Times bestseller focuses on the use of military principles to gain your dog’s trust for success in training.
 With so many positive reviews from newbie dog owners and aspiring dog trainers, this book is one of the must-reads.

 With 15 years of experience in training dogs, professional canine handler Mike Ritland incorporates everything the dog owner needs to know to create a strong bond with their dog and succeed at training them.